Profile

 Films/Documentaries

-• Children Learning Language: How Adults Can Help (with Louise Schrank), co-scripted and appeared in 24 minute video (The Learning Seed)
+• Children Learning Language: How Adults Can Help (with Louise Schrank), co-scripted and appeared in 24 minute video (The Learning Seed).

-• Oral Traditions: The Printed Word and Democracy, scripted and appeared in 10 minute segment on the history of writing for one-hour documentary (Library of Congress Global Literacy Project)
+• Oral Traditions: The Printed Word and Democracy, scripted and appeared in 10 minute segment on the history of writing for one-hour documentary (Library of Congress Global Literacy Project).

-AU Expert
+AU Experts

-To request an interview please call AU Media Relations at 202-885-5950 or submit an interview request form.
+To request an interview for a news story, call AU Communications at 202-885-5950 or submit a request.